Rick's Daily Tips

 Next, they posted a bunch of revealing photos on their Timelines thinking since they had set the privacy level to “Friends” that their ONE friend (each other) would be the only person to ever see them.

 Sounds like a pretty secure way to share personal photos with just one person, right?
-Well, turns out it wasn’t.
+Well, turns out it was far from secure.

-The lady ended up falling for a phishing scheme that resulted in her handing the login info to her “private” account over to a hacker.
+The lady ended up falling for a phishing attempt that resulted in her handing the login info to her “private” account over to a hacker.

 The hacker then used the hijacked account to send friend requests to all the friends on the lady’s regular account.

-A good number of those friends accepted the requests, which of course gave them immediate access to her “personal” photos.
+Most of those friends accepted the friend requests from the “private” account, which of course gave them immediate access to her “personal” photos.

 As you can imagine, this turned out to be quite an embarrassment for the lady.

-The photos had already been seen by her friends and family members, and she was unable to recover control of the “private” account because the hacker changed the password to the account AND hijacked the email account she would have to use to reset the password (she had used the same password for both accounts).
+And to add insult to injury, she was unable to recover control of the “private” account because the hacker changed the password to the account AND hijacked the email account she would have to use to reset the password (she had used the same password for both her Facebook and email logins).

 She did report the account to Facebook as compromised and asked them to delete it, but it’s still apparently up after three days.